GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 }
 ```

-The extended execution path is built from the pipelines, subworkflows, and module used to execute the process.
+The extended execution path is built from the pipelines, subworkflows, and modules used to execute the process.

 In the example above, the nf-core [`MULTIQC`](https://github.com/nf-core/demo/blob/main/modules/nf-core/multiqc/main.nf) module was called by the [`DEMO`](https://github.com/nf-core/demo/blob/main/workflows/demo.nf) workflow, which was called by the [`NFCORE_DEMO`](https://github.com/nf-core/demo/blob/main/main.nf) pipeline in the `main.nf` file.